 If your fingers are toast, do three 5-minute sessions instead of one long grind.
 Your hands recover faster, and you stay consistent.

-When you’re alone with the instrument, every mistake feels personal.
-It’s not.
+When you are alone with the instrument, every mistake feels personal.
+It is not.
 Everyone struggles with the same beginner wall.
 You need small wins and simple feedback loops.

 Fix it: use tools that keep you moving